M

 A great way to learn a new skill is to take a specialized course in a specific area of ESL teaching.
 For example, you could get a Specialized Certificate in Teaching English to Young Learners, or you could explore a course on Teaching Business English.
 There are many specialized TEFL/TESOL certificates out there to choose from!

 You can also check out Bridge’s growing list of targeted ELT Micro-credentials.
-Ranging in topics from Teaching English Pronunciation to Teaching IELTS Exam Prep, these online courses are a great way to freshen up your resume or increase your classroom engagement.
+Ranging in topics from Materials Development for the EFL Classroom to Error Correction in the EFL Classroom, these online courses are a great way to freshen up your resume or increase your classroom engagement.

 5. Build better rapport with your students